Skip to main content

 What Sets Us Apart

-Our highly selective Texas Christian University Percussion Studio offers a distinctive combination of private instruction and a variety of performing ensembles, including the internationally recognized Percussion Orchestra and Percussion Ensemble.
-You also can explore the excitement of the Steel Band or the precision of the Marching Band and Indoor Drumlines.
+The highly selective Percussion Studio offers a distinctive combination of private instruction and a variety of performing ensembles, including the internationally recognized Percussion Orchestra and Percussion Ensemble.
+The Percussion Studio has been invited to perform at the world’s largest percussion conference, the Percussive Arts Society International Convention (PASIC), six times since 2005.

 Career Prospects